-After completing the full three-step process the agency will be able to take action to increase its own SBCC capacity and that of their partners in a systematic and evidence-based manner.
+After completing the entire three-step process organizations will be able to take action to increase their SBCC capacity in a systematic and evidence-based manner.

-&lt;sup>1 These steps may take place on different days, depending on participants' availability.
+1 These steps may take place on different days, depending on participants' availability.
 The number of participants should be limited to no more than 10, as they will need to discuss each question and reach an agreement on a score.
 It may be helpful to use a digital recorder or designate a note-taker so all discussion points are captured.
 If the group must be larger than 10, it may be divided into sub-groups, but this will require the active presence of multiple facilitators.
 Each sub-group will take a section of the assessment tool and report their results back to plenary.